 Making Sense of Health Care

-6. Describe the strengths and weaknesses of the major payment systems and how they affect health care delivery, value, and equity.
+3. Describe how the major payment systems for health care affect delivery, value, and equity.

 Making Change in Health Care

-9. Explain how partnership to achieve coproduction of health and healthcare services promotes quality, safety, equity, and value.
+4. Explain how the coproduction of health services (including shared decision making) impacts the quality, safety, equity, and value.

 5. Explain how quality improvement methods enable a systems thinking approach for understanding context, testing change, and measuring improvement.